-(1) The assumed nighttime ambient sound level is five dBA less than the applicable basic sound level.

-(2) The assumed daytime ambient sound level is five dBA less than the applicable basic sound level plus the daytime adjustment.
-(3)(1) Category 1-dwelling(s) distance is more than or equal to 500 metres (m) from heavily travelled roads or rail lines and not

-(a)(1) Category 1-dwelling(s) distance is more than or equal to 500 metres (m) from neaving travelled roads or rain lines and not subject to frequent aircraft flyovers.

-(4)(2) Category 2-dwelling(s) distance is more than or equal to 30 m, but less than 500 m from heavily travelled roads or rail lines and not subject to frequent aircraft flyovers.

-(5)(3) Category 3-dwelling(s) distance is less than 30 m from heavily travelled roads, or rail lines or subject to frequent aircraft flyovers.

-(6)(4) Documentation regarding whether a road is heavily travelled must be compiled and submitted with the noise impact assessment to support the Table 1 category used.

-(7)(5) Density per quarter section - refers to a quarter section with the affected dwelling at the centre (a 451 m radius).
-For quarter sections with various land uses or with mixed densities, the density chosen must be factored for the area under consideration on a prorated basis.
+- (1) The assumed nighttime ambient sound level is five dBA less than the applicable basic sound level. - (2) The assumed daytime ambient sound level is five dBA less than the applicable basic sound level plus the daytime adjustment. - (3) Category 1-dwelling(s) distance is more than or equal to 500 metres (m) from heavily travelled roads or rail lines and not subject to frequent aircraft flyovers. - (4) Category 2-dwelling(s) distance is more than or equal to 30 m, but less than 500 m from heavily travelled roads or rail lines and not subject to frequent aircraft flyovers. - (5) Category 3-dwelling(s) distance is less than 30 m from heavily travelled roads, or rail lines or subject to frequent aircraft flyovers. - (6) Documentation regarding whether a road is heavily travelled must be compiled and submitted with the noise impact assessment to support the Table 1 category used. - (7) Density per quarter section refers to a quarter section with the affected dwelling at the centre (a 451 m radius).
+For quarter sections with various land uses or with mixed densities, the density chosen must be factored for the area under consideration on a prorated basis. - (9) Daytime adjustment means an adjustment of 10 dBA above the nighttime basic sound level with daytime being the period between 7 a.m. and 10 p.m.

-(9) Daytime adjustment means an adjustment of 10 dBA above the nighttime basic sound level with daytime being the period between 7 a.m. and 10 p.m.
-(10)(7) Class A adjustments are described and set out in Table 2.
+(10) Class A adjustments are described and set out in Table 2.

-Table 2.Class A adjustments
+Table 2.
+Class A adjustments

-Class Reason for adjustment Value (dBA L eq ) A1 Seasonal adjustment for wintertime conditions must not be added when determining the permissible sound level for design purposes.
-In the case of wintertime noise complaint under Section 5 of this rule, this adjustment may be used in determining the permissible sound level.
-A2 Ambient monitoring adjustment (or Class A2 adjustment) is applicable only when ambient sound levels assumed according to Table 1 are not representative of the actual acoustic environment.
-Refer to Section 2.6, Ambient sound level, for further details.
-Ambient monitoring adjustment is applicable if the measured ambient sound level is not representative of the assumed ambient sound environment.
+Class Reason for adjustment Value (dBA L {eq}) A1 Seasonal adjustment for wintertime conditions must not be added when determining the permissible sound level for design purposes.
+In the case of wintertime noise complaint under Section 5 of this rule, this adjustment may be used in determining the permissible sound level. + 5 A2 Ambient monitoring adjustment is applicable if the measured ambient sound level is not representative of the assumed ambient sound environment.
 The ambient sound levels may be measured in areas considered to be pristine as defined in Appendix 1 or areas that have non-energy industrial activity that would impact the ambient sound levels.
-In the case where there are existing energy-related facilities located within an area and the assumed ambient sound level without the existing energy-related facilities as determined from Table 1 is considered not representative of the actual sound levels, the area may be eligible for an ambient adjustment.
-An ambient adjustment for one dwelling may be applied to other dwellings within the same project study area that have a similar acoustic environment.
-To be deemed similar, justification must be provided demonstrating that the difference in daytime or nighttime ambient sound level.
-Use Figure 1 to determine the applicable adjustment value. -10 to +10
+In the case where there are existing energy-related facilities located within an area and the assumed ambient sound level without the existing energy-related facilities as determined from Table 1 is considered not representative of the actual sound levels, the area may be eligible for an ambient adjustment. -10 to +10 An ambient adjustment for one dwelling may be applied to other dwellings within the same project study area that have a similar acoustic environment.
+To be deemed similar, justification must be provided demonstrating that the difference in daytime or nighttime ambient sound level at the dwelling(s) is no greater than plus or minus three dBA from the measured ambient sound level.
+Use Figure 1 to determine the applicable adjustment value.

-Note: Class A adjustment = Sum of A1 and A2 (as applicable), is not to exceed of +/- 10 dBA Leq.
+Note: Class A adjustment = Sum of A1 and A2 (as applicable), is not to exceed of \pm 1-10 dBA L{eq}.